 The High School Model European Union is an annual event for area high school students.
 The goal of the Model EU is to give high school students a chance to learn about the workings of the European Union through a hands-on simulation.
 Playing the roles of presidents and prime ministers along with the Commission President and foreign ministers, students spend a day engaged in intense negotiations over conflicting issue about the EU.
 The objective is to simulate a specific European Council meeting, typically one that took place very recently.
 Model EU is not merely a historical simulation that replicates the outcome of the actual event; rather, students are encouraged to devise possible alternative solutions based on the same initial conditions and constraints.
 Model EU enhances students’ understanding of classroom learning and gives them a real sense of the challenges involved in the decision-making process of the European Union.

-For more information please contact: Stephen Lund, Assistant Director.
+For more information please contact: Kathy Ayers, Outreach Coordinator.

 - Undergraduate Students